Vehicle registration plates of Syria: Syrian Salvation Government

-The plates keep 6 digits.
-But the number is now solely shown in Latin, and not in Arabic.
+The plates retained 6 digits, however the numerals were solely shown in Latin, and not in Arabic.
 The number is only shown on the left hand side.

 Passenger vehicle plates have a white background and black text, similar to other existing configurations in Syria, including that of the Damascus-based government.

 Commercial vehicle plates have a white background and red text.

 Police vehicle license plates do not show the governorate.
 They simply show the Arabic word "الشرطة" (Al-Shurta) meaning "Police".
 They have a yellow background and blue-coloured text.
 Their numbers consist of 4 digits.

 Syrian Interim Government

 The Syrian Interim Government, a Turkish-backed political entity established after its invasion and occupation of portions of Aleppo Governorate, Raqqa Governorate, and Hasaka Governorate, had also introduced its own license plates as well.
-Turkish-backed Syrian Interim Government decided to start issuing its own license plates in great part due to the plan to integrate the vehicle registration database of the regions under its jurisdiction with the vehicle registration database of Turkish Police in each of the neighboring provinces.
+Turkish-backed Syrian Interim Government decided to start issuing its own license plates in great part due to the plan to integrate the vehicle registration database of the regions under its jurisdiction with the vehicle registration database of the Turkish National Police in each of the neighboring provinces.

 Syrian Interim Government license plates are fully bilingual, displaying Arabic text and numbers, alongside Turkish text and numbers (and a complete exclusion of Kurdish in Turkish-occupied Afrin and Ras al-Ayn), in line with the Turkish policy of Turkification of the region.

 License plates of Syrian Interim government no longer show the name or 3-letter code for Syria.
 They do show the name of the governorate in Arabic and in Turkish.
-Furthermore they show the name of the "local council" in which the vehicle is registered.
+Furthermore, they show the name of the "local council" in which the vehicle is registered.
 These "local councils" generally match Syrian subdistricts with exceptions such as Al-Bab Subdistrict that has been divided into three "local councils" of al-Bab, Bizaah, and Qabasin.
 Each subdistrict is also shown with a 3-letter Turkish code.
 The numbers on the plates are 5-digits, starting with 00001.
-While license plate configurations from localities in all of the three Turkish-occupied governorates of Aleppo, Raqqa, and Hasaka have the same elements and very similar configuration, their designs (font, orientation of text, size of letters, etc) differ slightly.
+While license plate configurations from localities in all of the three Turkish-occupied governorates of Aleppo, Raqqa, and Hasakah have the same elements and very similar configuration, their designs (font, orientation of text, size of letters, etc.) differ slightly.

-Below are the (incomplete) list of local councils, their Arabic display names and their 3-letter Turkish display codes.
+Below are the list of local councils that were under SIG administration, their Arabic display names and their 3-letter Turkish display codes.